denoland/manual/node/how_to_with_npm/apollo.md

 }
 ```

-Or if we want just one ‘dinosaur’:
+Or if we want just one `dinosaur`:

 ```graphql
 query {